Become a Homicide Detective: Step-by-Step Career Guide

 Research the requirements to become a homicide detective.
 Learn about the job description and duties, and read the step-by-step process to start a career in homicide investigation.

-Homicide detectives investigate and solve homicide or murder cases.
+Homicide detectives investigate and solve murder cases.
 They interview witnesses, compile evidence, interrogate suspects, and follow leads.
-Their goal is to arrest and convict a killer.
-Most homicide detectives work for the police at the local level, although some forces belong to the state or federal governments.
+Their goal is to arrest and convict killers.
+Most homicide detectives work for police at the local level, although some work for state or federal government.

 Becoming a homicide detective can be a lengthy process; it's not an entry-level position.
 These professionals typically begin their careers as police officers and are promoted after gaining experience and meeting departmental requirements.
 The following table outlines common requirements for homicide detectives, as reported by the U.S. Bureau of Labor Statistics (BLS):